daytonaio/content/articles/20240819_developing_inside_containers.md

 Daytona provides a streamlined approach to containerized development, making it easier for teams to work in consistent, reliable environments.
 Here’s how Daytona’s tools can enhance your workflow:

-1. **Standardized Environments:** Daytona’s `devcontainer.json` ensures consistent setups for all developers, reducing configuration issues and speeding up onboarding.
+1. **Standardized Environments:** Daytona’s `devcontainer.json` file for every project to ensure that all developers work in the same environment, regardless of their local machine setup.
+This standardization reduces configuration issues and speeds up onboarding.

    **Example:**